Jamie Bamber: Other television roles

 Bamber starred as neurosurgeon Dr. Tyler Wilson in Monday Mornings, the David E. Kelley-produced series for TNT, co-executive-produced by Sanjay Gupta and based on his novel of the same name.
 The series debuted in February 2013; it was cancelled after one season.
 In 2014 he played the lead role of Kev Allison, a London firefighter struggling to keep his personal and professional relationships together after a life-altering accident on the job, in The Smoke, a Kudos Television drama for Sky1 in the UK.

-He currently has supporting roles in two UK series: Marcella, returning for a second series in 2018; and Fearless.
-He also plays a recurring role in the 2018 STARZ series Counterpart and starred as Colonel Alexander Coltrane in the Cinemax series Strike Back.
-He plays Archie Hughes, Martha's business partner and ex-fiance, in the BBC TV series Beyond Paradise, which started airing in 2023.
+He then had supporting roles in two UK series: Marcella, returning for a second series in 2018; and Fearless.
+He also played a recurring role in the 2018 STARZ series Counterpart and starred as Colonel Alexander Coltrane in the Cinemax series Strike Back.
+He played Archie Hughes, Martha's business partner and ex-fiance, in the BBC TV series Beyond Paradise, which started airing in 2023.

+In July 2026, Bamber was announced to be joining the cast of the BBC soap opera EastEnders as Ned Hawkins, the husband of Gemma Hawkins (Patricia Potter), who is the sister of established character Nicola Mitchell (Laura Doddington), arriving alongside several other members of the Hawkins family.